Flight-Free-UK/flight_free_uk_website/source/posts/would-you-give-up-flying-for-a-year-to-save-the-environment.html.markdown

 ## 365 days without getting on a plane.
 Would you do it?
 Could you? *Should* you?

-That’s what we at Flight Free UK are asking, and we have an ambitious target: we want 100,000 people to make the same pledge.
+That’s what we at Flight Free UK are asking.
+Could you take a year off flying?

-Flying is part of our lives.
-In 2017, UK residents took 46.6 million holidays abroad, and [we flew for 39.7 million of them](https://www.ons.gov.uk/peoplepopulationandcommunity/leisureandtourism/datasets/ukresidentsvisitsabroad).
+For many people, flying is part of our lives.
+In 2019, before the pandemic grounded the majority of our planes, UK residents took 46.6 million holidays abroad, and [we flew for 39.7 million of them](https://www.ons.gov.uk/peoplepopulationandcommunity/leisureandtourism/datasets/ukresidentsvisitsabroad).
 Many of us get on a plane without thinking twice: it’s the way we travel.
 We work hard all year and we earn our holidays.

 Flying has given us a technology that allows us to easily travel far and wide; we can access the other side of an 18,000-mile-wide globe easily, comfortably and relatively quickly.
 Tax breaks for the aviation industry mean that flying is a cheap method of travel, and is likely to stay that way.